marco-souza/resume/RESUME.md

 ## Other Notable Experiences

 - **11m (Jun/2023 – Apr/2024)** - Sr Software Engineer at [@Able](https://able.co)
   - Built internal CRM for client and project management, improving operational efficiency and team communication
   - **Integrated Twilio VoIP service**, automating 82% of 10k support calls/month (only 1,800 required human assistance)
   - Developed healthcare facility mapping platform (clinics, nursing homes, healthcare services) for easy health service discovery

 - **1.3y (Jun/2018 – Sep/2019)** - Tech Lead & Software Engineer at [@SmarttBot](https://smarttbot.com)
   - Led team of 4 engineers on platform development and delivery
   - **Migrated app from Angular to React.js**, reducing memory usage from 200MB to 92MB and page load time from 3.5s to 1.5s (57% improvement)
   - **Implemented Progressive Web App (PWA)**, increasing time-spent-in-app by 18% compared to web version

 - **4y (Nov/2015 – Sep/2019)** - Software Engineer at [@SmarttBot](https://smarttbot.com)
   - Developed web and mobile applications for algorithmic stock trading platform
   - Served as Scrum Master for Web Development Team
   - Led team of 4 engineers on platform development and delivery

 Check the complete working history on my [LinkedIn](https://linkedin.com/in/masouzajunior)

-## My Projects
+## Community Leadership

-- **[PodCodar](https://podcodar.com)** - A FREE, non-profit community that guides and supports people in their journey to becoming qualified digital professionals.
+- **[PodCodar](https://podcodar.org)** - Founder and Leader of a non-profit learning community dedicated to making tech education inclusive and accessible.
+Building pathways for aspiring developers in Brazil and beyond.

 ## Education & Certifications